Keystone (cask): Background

-The bung-hole of the cask is on one of the circular faces, near the rim.
+The bunghole of the cask is on one of the circular faces, near the rim.
 When the cask is in service, it is laid on its side with the bunghole at the lowest point on the circumference.
 The keystone is a small thick wooden or plastic disk inserted into the bunghole which completely seals the cask until it is needed.

-The center of the keystone is deliberately weakened, this area may be marked or unmarked and is called the tut.
+The center of the keystone is deliberately weakened; this area may be marked or unmarked and is called the tut.
 In the plastic variety it is much thinner than the surrounding material; if made of wood it is partially pre-cut so that it is easier to punch out.
 Some time before the cask is to be served, the end of the tap is placed against this weakened section and, with the aid of a mallet, driven through it.
 The shaft of the tap is tapered, so that as it is forced in fully it seals against the undisturbed outer part of the keystone.
 A small amount of beer may leak out during this process, but with sufficient skill and firm action with the mallet, no spillage at all can occur.

 When the cask is empty, it is a courtesy to the drayman (the brewery's delivery driver who also collects the empty casks) to stop up the hole in the keystone with a small cork bung which can be obtained for this purpose.
-This prevents old beer being spilled on him or in his vehicle.
+This prevents old beer being spilled on them or in their vehicle.
 Similarly, the shive hole may be sealed with a spile.

 It is common for wooden keystones to acquire a layer of mould on the outside between filling and tapping.
 This does not indicate a problem with the beer, but because part of the keystone is driven into the cask (where it floats on top of the beer) it must be thoroughly cleaned before the cask is tapped.
 This action is worthwhile even when plastic keystones are used.